JOSEJ94/DevConnector/README.md

 - Install the dependencies for the client:
 `npm run client-install`

 Now the you have dependencies installed you will need to create the connection string for your mongoDB and secret key for your JWT Authentication Service.
-In order to do this, you will have to create a new carpet called **config** inside your **server** directory, and next create a new file called **keys.js**.
+In order to do this, you will have to create a new folder called **config** inside your **server** folder, and next create a new file called **keys.js**.
 The content of this file must be similar to the following:

 `module.exports  = {
 mongoURI:  [Your mongoDB connection URI],